mjtooley/bitag2.0/network_performance/report.md

 - Structure of document

 # Recap of Pandemic Shutdowns in 2020 and the Impacts to the Internet
-- Discuss here a short recap of the COVID-19 pandemic in 2020, government ordered shutdowns when they occurred and for how long, how this impacted society with a sudden shift to WFH, distance learnming, social distancing, etc.
+- Discuss here a short recap of the COVID-19 pandemic in 2020, government ordered shutdowns when they occurred and for how long, how this impacted society with a sudden shift to WFH, distance learning, social distancing, etc.
 - High level observed changes in how the internet was used - more bandwidth, more usage, potential shifts in peak hour, changes in popular applications
 - List and cite some of the key reported metrics, observations (e.g. 1 year's worth of bw growth in one month, peak hour shifting from 8pm to 2pm in some markets, etc.)
   - Nokia Deepfield Networks